 Suddenly, this makes the Yankee look a very attractive prospect!

 The payout for your Yankee bet can vary dependant on the odds of the selections that you choose.
 If you pick odds on favourites, it will not work very well, and you’re probably best off sticking to a normal accumulator.
+We recommend Yankee bets to regular punters who know their way around.
+If you’re a novice punter, a Lucky 15 or a normal accumulator is a safer bet as some bookies will treble odds your odds even if you have just one winner.

 If you’re choosing selections that have outside chances, then a Yankee can be a great option.
 Sometimes just 2 selections can give you a huge profit, and if all 4 wins, then it’s time to start thinking about quitting your job!